56006966/ProjectGutenbergLibrary/README.md

 So I'm hoping to incorporate these excellent suggestions and create a "Shelf" database that allows you to view your Downloaded and Favorited books by definining a schema and contract, creating a database using SQL helper, adding, deleting and reading data from the database while simultaenously being able to update the database with a return value of update().
 After I debug the database (SQLite3 shell tool is a potential option).
 This way the database using Room in the app to include dependencies to the build.gradle.kts with KSP or annotationProcessor, but NOT BOTH.

 Next Steps (MUST DO):
-1. API reading / pulling books
+1. Create API script that displays books inside the app
+2. Download the book and save locally on the device

-2. The book files (Plain Text UTF-8) downloading locally
+   - The book files (Plain Text UTF-8) downloading locally
+   - The book is currently bulk-loading one single file, looking to separate by chapter or page number
 3. Display the text file
+   - Present the book in e-reader format with multiple views

-4. My Library (local database) with Favorites, Downloads, and ability to update and delete lists
+6. My Library (local database) with Favorites, Downloads, and ability to update and delete lists

-5. React/Tailwind animations:
+7. React/Tailwind animations:
      - book opening / covers closing
      - flipping pages
      - scroll bar (ladder)